monishak23/monishak23/README.md

 I am working on C,C++ and Java to develop my coding skills.

-My coding experiments are presented in my repositories💻🧪.
+My coding experiments are presented here as repositories💻🧪.

                                             "I hear and I forgot.
                                              I see and I remember.